abaer123/Racing-Repository/Courses/Workshops/CICD/1_Simple_Pipeline.md

 # Step 01 - Importing basic CI/CD application

-1. In a new browser window navigate to this url: https://gitlab.com/gitlab-learn-labs/sample-projects/cicd-workshop/workshop-project.
+1. In a new browser window navigate to this url: https://gitlab.com/gitlab-learn-labs/sample-projects/tanuki-racing.
 2. Next click **Fork** in the top right of the screen.
-3. Then on the fork project screen in the **_Project URL_** section we want to select our existing Learn Labs group we just created through using the redemption code. **DO NOT** change the name of the project as this will break some automation later on in the workshop.
+3. Then on the fork project screen in the **_Project URL_** section we want to select our existing Learn Labs group we just created through using the redemption code.
+Change the name of this workshop to **_workshop-project_** as this is how our project will be referenced for the rest of the workshop.
 Next click **Fork project**.
 4. Wait a few minutes then you should be brought to forked project in your recently created group.
 5. You should now be on your **_workshop-project_** project homescreen.
 We dont want to keep the fork relationship so go ahead and use the left hand navigation menu to click through **Settings -\> General**.
 Once on the settings page scroll to the bottom and click **Expand** next to advanced.
 6. Scroll down again and find the **_Remove fork relationship_** section and click **Remove fork relationship**.
 Enter the project name in the input, then click confirm.
 Next we will want to click the name of our project in the top left.